 There are several buses to Chiang Mai running throughout the day from the Nakhon Chai Air bus station on the Sukhumvit Road in Central Pattaya.
 The Gold Service or VIP buses leave at night time travelling throughout the night.
 The prices are very reasonable although the coaches can get very cold due to the air[PL1] conditioning.

-Not far from North Pattaya Bus station, we have a well-appointed 1 bedroom condo for sale or rent
+Not far from from the beach, we have a well-appointed 3 bedroom house for rent

 A daily bus runs at 5 pm from the Sawadee Tours office, just off Pattaya Klang, to Phuket.
 It is worth paying extra for the VIP seats as the journey takes approximately 16 hours.
 It is advisable to book early as there is usually a high demand.